On Schr\"{o}dinger Operators Modified by $\delta$ Interactions: Modifications by Interactions in Regular Cases

 It is easy to see from Figure \ref{fig:2} that

-as long as $a \neq 0$, we have always two bound state energies, one above $-\frac{\hbar^2 \kappa^2}{2m}$ and one below $-\frac{\hbar^2 \kappa^2}{2m}$, as expected by our analysis.
-It is important to notice that the Green function $G_0(0,0|E)$ blows up near its branch point at $E=0$, which ensures the existence of two new bound states under the addition of $\delta$ interaction to the original problem.
+as long as $a \neq 0$, we have always two bound state energies, one above $-\frac{\hbar^2 \kappa^2}{2m}$ and one below $-\frac{\hbar^2 \kappa^2}{2m}$, as expected by our above analysis.
+It is important to notice that the Green function $G_0(a,a|E)$ blows up near its branch point at $E=0$ (where the continuous spectrum begins), which ensures the existence of two new bound states under the addition of $\delta$ interaction to the original problem.
 However, if $a=0$, then $G_0(0,0|E)$ vanishes at $E=0$.
 This implies that we have only one root and we have a single bound state energy below $-\frac{\hbar^2 \kappa^2}{2m}$.
-This is not a generic case and can be explained by the following symmetry argument.
+This is not a generic case as explained above and shown in Figure \ref{fig:1}.
+This case can be explained by the following symmetry argument.
 Initially, we have a reflectionless potential having $\mathbb{Z}_2$ symmetry, and it has a single bound state with even parity.
-If we include delta interaction to this potential, we still keep $\mathbb{Z}_2$ symmetry if $a=0$.
+If we include $\delta$ interaction to this potential, we still keep $\mathbb{Z}_2$ symmetry if $a=0$.
 Then, the excited state must have an odd parity since the systems having such symmetries must have a definite symmetry and the excited state must be orthogonal to the ground state having even parity by the positivity \cite{ReedSimonv4}.
 This implies that the excited state wave function must vanish at $x=0$, which removes the $\delta$ interaction term in the formal Hamiltonian.
 However, the initial system $H_0$ has only a single bound state, namely the ground state, so the new system modified by $\delta$ interaction must have a single bound state energy level if $a=0$.

 When $a\neq 0$, the bound state energies can be found explicitly and given by

 \end{myexample}